Salinas lettuce strike of 1936: Red Scare Tactics

 Allegations that organized labor strikes were communist-led or inspired were common in the 1930s, some of them justified.
 The infamous 1933 Cotton Strike in the San Joaquin Valley, led by the Cannery and Agricultural Workers Industrial Union (CAWIU), was an example.
 Strikes led by American Federation of Labor-affiliated unions like the Vegetable Packers Association in the 1935 Imperial Valley Lettuce Strike and the Fruit & Vegetable Workers Union in the 1936 Salinas Lettuce Strike were not.
 Claims by their adversaries that they were communist-led were part of the campaign to build a case for preemptive government action—law enforcement reinforcements, deputized citizens, munitions, anti-picketing ordinances—and to win public support for anti-strike forces.

-While the GSVA, the Citizens' Association, and Colonel Sanborn persisted in claims about a Communist threat, the Communists waged their own campaign against Union leaders.
-Finally, the Western Worker, a Marxist newspaper, warned strikers to "Beware of the sell-out."
-It was an attempt to undermine Union leadership by trying to convince strikers that the Union would make a backroom deal at their expense.
-When it became apparent to Union leaders that Communists were in the Salinas area and had infiltrated the ranks of the strikers, Shevlin and Doss each led twenty-man groups to raid Communist strongholds in Salinas, pull their propaganda out into the street, and set it on fire.
+While the GSVA, the Citizens' Association, and Colonel Sanborn persisted in claims about a Communist threat, the Communists waged their own campaign against union leaders.
+Finally, a bulletin published by the Monterey Communist Party warned strikers to "Beware of the sell-out."
+It was an attempt to undermine union leadership by convincing strikers that the union would make a backroom deal at their expense.
+When it became apparent to union leaders that Communists were in the Salinas area and had infiltrated the ranks of the strikers, Shevlin and Doss each led twenty-man groups to raid Communist strongholds in Salinas, pull their propaganda out into the street, and set it on fire.

 The raid encouraged the Communists to run candidates for office against Shevlin and Doss.
 However, once votes were tallied, Shevlin and Doss were reelected by a two-to-one margin.